Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 4. Select the Cumulocity data set and click on **Assign**
 5. Click on **Create Analysis** and give it a name, for example CumulocityDataAnalysis
 6. Click on the newly created analysis
-7. Here an Aris user will know what he wants to do; aka which type of Apps he wants to add to the analysis, what type of widgets etc..
+7. Here an ARIS user will know what he wants to do; aka which type of Apps he wants to add to the analysis, what type of widgets etc..
 Below is a brief example of an analysis using the App Builder.

 ![Image](https://github.com/SoftwareAG/cumulocity-to-aris-pm/blob/master/img/app_builder_1.PNG)